 This fine dining concept by local food chain COLLINS offers European halal cuisine in a beautiful restaurant setting that’s perfect for celebrating a special occasion.
 Plus, its location in Jewel makes for a romantic post-dinner stroll around the vortex waterfall!

-Hajjah Maimunah: Halal nasi padang
+Hajjah Maimunah: The only Michelin-awarded nasi padang in Singapore

 Muslim-owned restaurant

-Hajjah Maimunah is definitely one of the halal restaurants to check out for delicious nasi padang.
+Hajjah Maimunah is definitely one of the halal restaurants in Singapore to check out for delicious nasi padang.
 Here you’ll find rows and rows of mouth-watering dishes to choose from, accompanied by a plate of white rice, along with yummy drinks and Malay kueh for dessert!

-HAWKERMAN: Halal hawker food
+HAWKERMAN: Variety of halal hawker food

 MUIS Halal-certified restaurant